pharmbio/sciluigi/README.rst

 Creating workflows in SciLuigi differs slightly from how it is done in vanilla Luigi.
 Very briefly, it is done in these main steps:

-1. Create a workflow tasks clas
+1. Create a workflow tasks class
 2. Create task classes
-3. Add the workflow definition in the workflow class's ``worklfow()`` method.
+3. Add the workflow definition in the workflow class's ``workflow()`` method.
 4. Add a run method at the end of the script
 5. Run the script